MKGitHub/TheSwiftSweets/README.md

 ### The Swift Sweets
 RSS for new Swift libs, sweet &amp; awesome!

+### Why?
+* Because when you create a new awesome Swift lib it can be difficult to reach out to all the awesome developers out there!
+Similarly it can be difficult as a developer to know what awesome Swift libs are created.
+So this is an initative to solve that problem – let's give it a try and please spread the word :-) Thank you!

 ### Reading the feed
 * Just copy this URL into your RSS reader https://raw.githubusercontent.com/MKGitHub/TheSwiftSweets/master/rss.xml